A good ranch dressing recipe is something every home cook should have in her recipe box. This is the one I have in my box. And it is GOOD!

 - Shake spices together in a jar.

-- If you’d like to create a “fast blend”, then powder your mix by screw your blender base onto any standard mouth canning jar, and blend your herbs until powdered.
+- If you’d like to create a "fast blend", then powder your mix by screwing your blender base onto any standard mouth canning jar, and blend your herbs until powdered.
 This will make the flavors blend in a lot faster when you use it in recipes.

 Using full fat mayo or sour cream will really dull the flavor of the spices, so you’ll want to use the larger amount of mix in that case.
 If you use light sour cream or mayo, then use the lesser amount called for.
 All the measurements can and should be adjusted to your taste.
 If you don’t powder your spice mix, then use the larger amount.
 If you do powder it, then use the smaller amount and adjust to taste.